AriFordsham/GHCWiki/nested-cpr.md

 - Why is `cacheprof` not deterministic? (→ [\#8611](https://gitlab.haskell.org//ghc/ghc/issues/8611))
 - What became of Simon’s better-ho-cardinality branch?
 See [better-ho-cardinality](nested-cpr/better-ho-cardinality).
 - Try vtunes to get better numbers.

+#### Use Converges in exprOkForSpeculation

+The flag `Converges` has just about the same meaning as `exprOkForSpeculation`, so we can improve the latter by using the former.

+Effect on nofib is minuscule: `-0.1%` allocations for `fluid`, no other change in allocations.

+In `fluid` there are thunks calling `read_n_val`, which has a definition of `(.. ,...)`.
+CPR turns that in to (\# ..., ... \#).
+So currently, we are allocating a thunk for the worker of `read_n_val`, which when called will allocate a `(..,..)`, which later is taken apart by yet another two thunks `fst ..` and `snd ..`.
+After using the `Converges` flag, we immediately call `$wread_n_val`, which returns quickly after allocating two thunks.
+This also saves the thunks for `fst ..` and `snd ..`.

+But: This already happens not in CorePrep, but in `Float out`.
+It seems that the call form `lvlCase` makes the difference, as the levels differ and later evaluation is moved out of a `(#..,..#)` construct.

+TODO

+- Get static numbers: How many things are ok for speculation before, how many afterwards